Back To Search Results

 Fluid Resuscitation

-In 2012, the Surviving Sepsis Campaign guidelines recommended Early Goal-directed Therapy (EGDT) as the standard of care in managing patients in septic shock.
-These guidelines dictated that patients receive empirically dosed rapid volume resuscitation.
+In 2012, the Surviving Sepsis Campaign guidelines recommended Early Goal-directed Therapy (EGDT) as the standard of care for managing septic shock patients.
+These guidelines previously required that patients receive empirically dosed rapid volume resuscitation.
 Patients should receive a fluid challenge of 20 mL/kg over the first 30 minutes of treatment.
-Subsequent volume dosing should depend on the severity of hypovolemia and should be adjusted in increments of 500 mL, aiming for an ultimate central venous pressure of 8 to 12 mmHg.[1]
+Subsequent volume dosing should depend on the severity of hypovolemia and should be adjusted in increments of 500 mL, aiming for an ultimate central venous pressure of 8 to 12 mm Hg.[2]
 However, revised guidelines in 2018 have called into question the efficacy of EGDT.
-The revised guidelines now state that fluid provision should be in a 1-hour bundle by administering 30 mL/kg crystalloid for hypotension or lactate 4 mmol/L. This guideline has a rating of 'strong recommendation.'
+The revised guidelines now state that fluid provision should be in a 1-hour bundle by administering 30 mL/kg crystalloid for hypotension or lactate 4 mmol/L. This guideline has a "strong recommendation" rating.

 Maintenance Fluids

-• 0-10 kg: +4 mL/kg/hr
+• 0 to 10 kg: +4 mL/kg/h

-• 10-20 kg: +2 mL/kg/hr
+• 10 to 20 kg: +2 mL/kg/h

-• >20 kg: +1 mL/kg/hr
+• >20 kg: +1 mL/kg/h

-Example: 100 kg patient: 20 kg (40 + 20 mL/hr) + 80 kg (80 mL/hr) = 140 mL/hr
+Example: 100 kg patient: 20 kg (40 + 20 mL/h) + 80 kg (80 mL/h) = 140 mL/h

-Additional formulas for fluid administration have been developed for specific clinical scenarios (e.g., the Parkland Formula for fluid maintenance in burn patients).[3]
+Additional formulas for fluid administration have been developed for specific clinical scenarios (eg, the Parkland Formula for fluid maintenance in burn patients).[4]

 Adverse Effects

-Normal saline (0.9% Saline)
+Normal Saline (0.9% Saline)

 Contraindications